Posted on June 8, 2021

 Marks balks at this request and states he can’t afford it.

 Paige sues Mark Segal for divorce after less than one year of marriage.
-She is represented by rising and soon to be celebrity attorney Marvin M. Mitchelson
+She is represented by rising celebrity attorney Marvin M. Mitchelson.

-The divorce filing was picked up by the wire service UPI and appears in several of newspapers across the country.
+The divorce filing was picked up by the wire service UPI and appeared in several newspapers across the country.

 There is a high probability that Marvin M. Mitchelson was behind the above stories.